akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 - It has two normal, data-bearing nodes running at
   - **dbsvrhost1:27017** (the current primary),
   - **dbsvrhost2:27017** (currently a secondary),
-- And an arbiter on a third, unspecified host.
+- And an arbiter on a third host somewhere.
 - The main user database is "**orderhist**".
 - There is a user "**akira**" with password "**secret**", and the usual "**admin**" db is the authentication database (i.e. where the _system.users_ and related system collections are).